 I am concerned about what the timeline may be.
 The research is already there, so I do not think we need to carry out more research and we just need to know which type of statutory agency works best in Ireland.
 I am worried that we will move towards a general election and a new department but this research will not be carried out.
 I hope that, when possible, the Minister, Deputy Doherty, can come to the Chamber to discuss this very important issue of the statutory maintenance agency and give us much more feedback on how she sees the work being carried out.

-I have a Bill that is currently being drafted by the Office of the Parliamentary Legal Advisors in regard to a statutory agency and I do not want to cross over with other work.
+I have a Bill that is currently being drafted by the Office of the Parliamentary Legal Advisers in regard to a statutory agency and I do not want to cross over with other work.
 It has been a long time coming.
-Dolphin House is not a nice place for women to have to continue to be in order to pursue maintenance when this ends up pushing them further into poverty and further into abusive relationships.
+Dolphin House is not a nice place for women to have to continue to be in in order to pursue maintenance when this ends up pushing them further into poverty and further into abusive relationships.
 I hope the Leader will communicate with the Minister, Deputy Doherty, in the coming days.

 My main concern, which I spoke about briefly yesterday, concerns the just transition.
 An area of the country which was stated clearly by the Minister in his speech as one that will benefit, rightly so, from the just transition fund is the midlands.
 However, another place that is going to be significantly impacted with the recalibration in regard to our climate and the non-burning of coal is Moneypoint.
 I ask the Leader to bring in the Minister, Deputy Bruton, so he can put his assurances on the record of the House that Moneypoint will also benefit from the just transition fund.